Video and employer branding: five reasons

 1. Video engages and is remembered

 Video content holds viewers’ attention longer than text or images.
 It creates a personal connection and leaves a lasting impression.
 Research shows that we retain 95% of a message when we see it in a video — compared to just 10% when we read it.
+Short, vertical video in 9:16 format is particularly effective — it is the format candidates already consume daily on their phones.

 2. Employee testimonials build credibility